alchemyplatform/aa-sdk/site/resources/terms.md

 ## ERC-4337

 A standard authored by the [Ethereum Foundation](https://ethereum.foundation/) for [account abstraction](https://docs.alchemy.com/docs/introduction-to-account-abstraction), establishing a uniform interface for all smart accounts.
-This standard also outlines the roles and functionalities of [Bundlers](https://docs.alchemy.com/docs/bundler-services), [Paymasters](https://www.alchemy.com/overviews/what-is-a-paymaster), and [`Entrypoint`](#entrypoint).
+This standard also outlines the roles and functionalities of [Bundlers](https://docs.alchemy.com/docs/bundler-services), [Paymasters](https://www.alchemy.com/overviews/what-is-a-paymaster), and [`EntryPoint`](#entrypoint).
 Reference: https://eips.ethereum.org/EIPS/eip-4337

 ## ERC-6492